temporalio/documentation/docs/application-operations.md

 Starting a Workflow is not the same as executing a Workflow.
 Starting a Workflow means that you are telling the Server to begin tracking the state of the Workflow execution.
 In a Temporal application, you do not run Workflow code directly, instead Workflow code is hosted and executed by a [Worker](/docs/go/workers).

+## When to care about the size of your Workflow Execution History

+A large execution history can adversely impact the performance of your Workflows as the entire history is transferred to your workers with every event processed.

+## How many Workers should be running?

+### How many Workers can run per "Worker process"?

+### When to enable concurrent Task Execution within Workers vs run multiple Workers